-In 1982 in Germany, Anja (48), then 11, was returning from a horseback ride when she heard friends trying to open an old box, found in the woods, which turned out to be a mine anti-personal panzer that exploded.
+In 1982 in Germany, Anja (52), then 11, was returning from a horseback ride when she heard friends trying to open an old box, found in the woods, which turned out to be a mine anti-personal panzer that exploded.
 All the kids died instantly, except Anja who was behind them.
 Since her accident, Anja believes she has acquired a certain gift which allows her to feel things better.
-If she could see again today, she would like to contemplate a snow-capped mountain very close to Kleve, where she lost her sight.
+Each character has a color of its own, and the first color Anja saw after she lost her eyesight, was red.